the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Now you store the input value to your internal component state every time the value in the input field changes.
-However the list doesn't update yet.
+However, the list doesn't update yet.
 You have to filter the list temporary based on the `searchTerm`.
 That's fairly simple.
 Before you map the list you can apply a filter on it.
 You have already used the built-in filter functionality.

 {lang=javascript}
 ~~~~~~~~